Rajasthan Tourism Development Corporation

 Rajasthan Tourism Development Corporation (RTDC) is an agency of the Government of Rajasthan set up on 1 April 1979 to develop tourism in the Indian state.
 It manages many restaurants, cafeterias, hotels and bars.
-The Corporation also organises package tours, fairs, festivals, entertainment, shopping and transport services.
+The Corporation also organizes package tours, fairs, festivals, entertainment, shopping and transport services.
 In collaboration with Indian Railways it runs the luxury tourist train Palace on Wheels.
 RTDC has hotels/motels at all major tourist places in Rajasthan.